How much does it cost to build a house in Indiana with a finished basement.

 We live in Indiana in the South Bend zip code range.

 The house plan that we love (and will suit our site) is this one:

-Photos & Floor Plan From:
+Photos & Floor Plan From: Architectural House Plans

-You should keep in mind that the cost to build for this example, or any house plan, can vary considerably depending quality of materials selected, and on actual bids for labor and material.
+You should keep in mind that the cost to build for this example, or any house plan, can vary considerably depending on the quality of materials selected, and on actual bids for labor and material.

 Again, the estimate for this house is an approximate one based on average quality materials.

-Until you actually start getting bids and entering them into your own spreadsheet (see my spreadsheet page for FREE spreadsheets), it will remain approximate.
+Until you actually start getting bids and entering them into your own spreadsheet (see my spreadsheet page for FREE spreadsheets, it will remain approximate.